dalameh/Hybrid-Cloud-Analytics-Engine/README.md

 [Alert]   Email / webhook notification
 ```

 This separation is intentional: the CDC agent replicates continuously throughout the day, while the DLT pipeline processes all accumulated events in a single nightly batch — producing a fully reconciled, consistent Gold layer for leadership reporting.
-Retries up to 2× are configured on Task 1 before the workflow alerts and stops.
+Retries up to 2×, with a 10 minute delay, are configured on Task 1 before the workflow alerts and stops.

 ---